syncfusion-content/wpf-docs/wpf/dotnet-core-compatibility.md

 ### Adding assembly references from installed location

-You can also add the Syncfusion WPF (.NET core 3.1, .NET 5 and .NET 6) controls assemblies from `precompiledassemblies` folder in the following location.
+You can also add the Syncfusion WPF (.NET Core) controls assemblies from `precompiledassemblies` folder in the following location.

 <table>
 <tr>